david-awam-jansen/david-awam-jansen/README.md

 - 👋 Hi, I’m @david-awam-jansen
 - 👀 I’m interested in animal behavior, ecology, data analysis and visualizations
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning quarto, github actions/pages and shiny.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tick and mosquito research projects
-- 📫 How to reach me ...

 <!---
 david-awam-jansen/david-awam-jansen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.